LeanneLibGriff/nine-repro/Step9Identifiers.md

 The second example of a DOI or *Persistent Identifier* is from [Griffiths' Research Data Repository](https://research-repository.griffith.edu.au/).

-Journal publishers assign DOIs to electronic copies of individual articles.
-DOIs can also be assigned by an organisation, research institutes or agencies and are generally managed by the relevant organisation and relevant policies.

 #### DOIs uniquely identify research data collection and support citation and citation metrics.

 ## Key messages: